yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 To take advantage of the safety guarantees of the Rust language, we have chosen to leverage [TXL](http://txl.ca), an efficient source-to-source transformation tool.
-We have developed a robust Rust parser for TXL and used to develop automated refactoring patterns with a guarantee of correct semantics, which allows us to achieve much safer and more maintainable Rust code, e.g.,
+We have developed a robust [Rust parser for TXL](http://txl.ca/examples/Grammars/Rust/README.txt) and used it to develop automated refactoring patterns with a guarantee of correct semantics, which allows us to achieve much safer and more maintainable Rust code, e.g.,

 ```rust
 // #include <stdio.h>